 Selective serotonin reuptake inhibitors (SSRIs) are the most common class of anti-depressants used to treat depression in the general population and during pregnancy.
 Studies have linked third trimester use of SSRIs to a group of symptoms including continuous crying, irritability, jitteriness, and/or restlessness, shivering, fever, tremors, hypertonia or rigidity, tachypnea or respiratory distress, feeding difficulty, sleep disturbance, hypoglycemia, and seizures.
 Onset of these symptoms generally begins several hours to several days after birth and subsides within 1 to 2 weeks.
-It is not clear if these symptoms are a reflection of serotonin syndrome or SSRI withdrawal.
+It is not clear if these symptoms reflect serotonin syndrome or SSRI withdrawal.
 Clinicians should arrange for early follow up after hospital discharge for infants at risk from the effects of SSRI exposure in utero.

-Eat, Sleep, Console Assessment Approach
+Eat, Sleep, Console (ESC) Assessment Approach

 The Finnegan scoring system, the most widely adopted scoring system, and modified versions of this tool are designed for use in term infants.
 Other assessment tools have been developed including the Eat, Sleep, Console (ESC) assessment approach that evaluates the neonates' ability to eat, sleep, and be consoled.
-The ESC method's approach is for the treatment of the infant (both non-pharmacologic and pharmacologic treatment) should be based on infant function and comfort, rather than reducing signs and symptoms of withdrawal.
+The ESC method's approach is for the treatment (both non-pharmacologic and pharmacologic treatment) of the infant and should be based on infant function and comfort, rather than reducing signs and symptoms of withdrawal.
 The use of this tool emphasizes maternal/caregiver involvement with a goal of reducing opioid therapy and length of birth hospitalization.
-The effectiveness of the ESC method has been validated by quality improvement initiatives and reviews^{.4,9,10} The Eat, Sleep, Console functional assessment and family centered treatment methodology is slowly replacing the modified Finnegan scoring system for the assessment and treatment of neonatal abstinence syndrome.
+The effectiveness of the ESC method has been validated by quality improvement initiatives and reviews.
+The ESC functional assessment and family centered treatment methodology is slowly replacing the modified Finnegan scoring system for the assessment and treatment of NAS.